World polity theory

 Beginning in the 1970s with its initiation by John W. Meyer of Stanford University, world polity analysis initially revolved around examining inter-state relations.
-Simultaneously in the 1970s and also in the 1980s, a significant amount of work was done on international education environment.
-However, in the 1980s and 1990s due to the noticeable influence of globalization on world culture, the direction of the study shifted towards analyzing the transnational social movement that may amount to a global polity while at the same time attempting to better understand how global polity ideas are implemented through global actors.
-According to Andreas Wimmer, world society theory is "perhaps the most prominent and well-developed research program in sociology."
+It was developed partly in response to the application of world systems theory.
+Simultaneously in the 1970s and also in the 1980s, a significant amount of work was done on the international education environment.
+However, in the 1980s and 1990s, due to the noticeable influence of globalization on world culture, the direction of the study shifted towards analyzing the transnational social movement, while at the same time attempting to better understand how global polity ideas are implemented through global actors.
+According to Andreas Wimmer, the theory is "perhaps the most prominent and well-developed research program in sociology."

 Implications

 Through a series of empirical studies, Meyer and others observed that new states organize themselves in a significantly similar manner despite their differing needs and background to give strength to their explanation that there is a set norm of forming a new state under the bigger umbrella of world polity.

 Other instances suggest a definite presence of world polity: